- International Medical Graduates & Overseas Trained Doctors

 The organisations below are your first contact points as International Medical Graduates seeking employment in Australia as medical officers.
 They provide the information and pathways relevant to obtaining certification of your medical degree and your medical registration which is a requirement for practising medicine here in Australia.

 "We really value overseas-trained doctors, international medical graduates.
 They're a big part of our health system.
 They're among my friends and closest colleagues.
 They've been a really important part of the health workforce jigsaw in Australia, which underinvested in medical students for a long period of time.
 Over the past 10, 15, 20 years, and well before that, overseas-trained doctors have provided quality care to patients in all parts of the country and in many sectors of the health system."
-Dr Michael Gannon, AMA President
+Dr Michael Gannon, AMA President 2015 - 2017

 The AMA Position Statement on International Medical Graduates 2015 replaced the AMA Position Statement on Overseas Trained Doctors 2004.

-The new Position Statement sets out the AMA’s policy on IMGs, particularly those IMGs who are yet to establish themselves in the Australian medical workforce, and recommends priorities for recruiting, assessing, training, and supporting IMGs.
+The Position Statement sets out the AMA’s policy on IMGs, particularly those IMGs who are yet to establish themselves in the Australian medical workforce, and recommends priorities for recruiting, assessing, training, and supporting IMGs.

 This material is generic in nature and is made available on the understanding that the AMA is not engaged in rendering professional advice.
 Before relying on the material provided, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes, and should obtain professional advice relevant to their particular circumstances where necessary.Whilst every effort has been made to ensure the accuracy of the information on this Resource Hub, the AMA or its employees cannot be held responsible for any loss or damage arising to any person as a result of using this site.